THE FOUR: BATTLE FOR STARDOM is a groundbreaking vocal competition series that challenges performers to beat the best in order to be the best.

 Motown Live is an American television series that showcased live performances by music artists in the areas of rhythm & blues, hip hop and popular music.
 The show ran for 13 episodes during 1998-1999.

 Lionel Brockman Richie, Jr. is an American singer, songwriter, musician, record producer and actor.
-Beginning in 1968, he was a member of the musical group Commodores, signed to Motown Records.
-Richie made his solo debut in 1982 with the album Lionel Richie, and the number one hit "Truly".
+He was a member of the musical group Commodores.
 He has sold more than 100 million records worldwide, making him one of the world's best-selling artists of all time.

 Four contemporary artists singing with a full orchestra and gospel choir.